constellant/dpSlate/source/dpSlateHelp/index.md

 ### Default YAML Directives

 Make sure that you take advantage of the new default YAML directive capability by setting your default values in the file at `/dpSlate/source/_defaults.yml`.

+# Release Notes - dpSlate V4.2

+## Includes

+There is a new markdown that allows you to include another markdown file using the syntax `{{path\file.ext}}`.

+## Footnotes

+You can now add footnotes to your markdown.

+## Alerts

+_Asides_ have been renamed _alerts_ and have been added as Markdown rather thatn using HTML.
+In the future you should replace all of your HTML _asides_ with the new markdown _alerts_.